LofiSu/SuKaAI/scripts/google-oauth-app-description-short.md

 - Conversational AI Interface: Provides real-time AI-powered chat for information queries and content assistance

 User Authentication:
-InfoMatrix uses Google OAuth for secure authentication.
+SuKaAI uses Google OAuth for secure authentication.
 We only access your basic profile information (email and name) to create and manage your account, personalize your experience, and securely store your preferences and content.

 Privacy & Security:
 - All user data is encrypted and stored securely